jlab-hep/localdb-docs/docs/config.md

 ## Database cfg

-**Contents**

-- hostIp: IP address of the Local DB server (default.
+- hostIp => IP address of the Local DB server (default.
 "127.0.0.1" or "localhost")
-- hostPort: The port number of the Local DB server (default.
+- hostPort => The port number of the Local DB server (default.
 "27017")
-- dbName: The name of the Local DB (default. "localdb")
+- dbName => The name of the Local DB (default. "localdb")

 ```json
 {